thaven/oauth/README.md

 application, call `userSession` to obtain the `OAuthSession`.

 An `OAuthSession` holds an access token and optionally a refresh token.
-Use its `setAuthorizationHeader` method to apply the access token to an [HTTPClientRequest](http://vibed.org/api/vibe.http.client/HTTPClientRequest).
+Use its `authorizeRequest` method to apply the access token to an [HTTPClientRequest](http://vibed.org/api/vibe.http.client/HTTPClientRequest).
 If the access token  has expired, it will automatically be refreshed, if a refresh token is available.